apify-projects/actor-json-schemas/README.md

     - `cd json-schema-bundler && npm ci && cd -`

 - Step 1: Download upstream JSON Schemas
-  - The list of source URLs is in json-schemas-urls.txt.
-To download them into ./downloaded-json-schemas:
+  - The list of source URLs is in `./scripts/json-schemas-urls.txt`.
+To download them into `./downloaded-json-schemas`:
-    - `bash ./scripts/download-json-schemas.sh`
+    - `bash ./scripts/00_download-json-schemas.sh`

 - Step 2: Apply description rules ("describe")
-  - This will read the downloaded schemas, apply the rules from ./json-schemas-description/*.rules.xml, and write to ./output/:
+  - This reads the downloaded schemas, applies the rules from `./rules/add-description/*.description-rules.xml`, and writes to `./output/`:
+    - `bash ./scripts/01_describe-json-schemas.sh`

+- Step 3: Apply modification rules ("modify")
+  - This reads the described schemas from `./output`, applies rules from `./rules/modifications/*.modification-rules.xml`, and writes IDE-focused variants `*.ide.json` to `./output/`:
-    - `bash ./scripts/describe-json-schemas.sh`
+    - `bash ./scripts/02_modify-json-schemas.sh`

-- Step 3: Bundle the described schemas
+- Step 4: Bundle the schemas
-  - This step processes the files in ./output/ to produce self-contained/bundled schemas in-place:
+  - This step processes the `*.ide.json` files in `./output/` to produce self-contained/bundled schemas in-place:
-    - `bash ./scripts/bundle-json-schemas.sh`
+    - `bash ./scripts/03_bundle-json-schemas.sh`

 - Cleaning up
   - Remove downloaded or generated files if needed:
     - `rm -rf ./downloaded-json-schemas ./output`

-- Now you can find final json-schemas in the ./output/ directory
+- Now you can find final JSON Schemas in the `./output/` directory

 - Troubleshooting
-  - No schemas found in ./downloaded-json-schemas when describing:
+  - No schemas found in `./downloaded-json-schemas` when describing:
-    - Ensure you ran the download step successfully and that json-schemas-urls.txt contains valid URLs.
+    - Ensure you ran the download step successfully and that `./scripts/json-schemas-urls.txt` contains valid URLs.
-  - "Rules not found" during describe step:
+  - "Rules not found" during describe/modify steps:
-    - Each input schema is matched by a corresponding rules file in ./json-schemas-description with the same base name and .rules.xml extension (e.g., actor.rules.xml).
+    - For descriptions, rules live in `./rules/add-description/<name>.description-rules.xml` (e.g., `actor.description-rules.xml`).
+    - For modifications, rules live in `./rules/modifications/<name>.modification-rules.xml`.
   - CLI not found or TypeScript errors:
-    - Make sure you ran npm ci inside both json-schema-modificator and json-schema-bundler.
+    - Make sure you ran `npm ci` inside both `json-schema-modificator` and `json-schema-bundler`.
 Node 20+ is required.
   - Network issues when downloading:
-    - The download script uses wget with retries.
-If your network blocks requests, try again or download the files manually into ./downloaded-json-schemas.
+    - The download script uses `wget` with retries.
+If your network blocks requests, try again or download the files manually into `./downloaded-json-schemas`.

 ## Contributing

 We welcome contributions!
-If you have suggestions for improvements, find a bug, or want to contribute a new scheme, please open an issue or submit a pull request.
+If you have suggestions for improvements, find a bug, or want to contribute a new schema, please open an issue or submit a pull request.

 This README is designed to be clear, concise, and easy for developers to use.
 It explains the project's purpose, provides direct links to the schemas, and includes a simple example to help developers get started.